tifflyn/Technology_Information_System/README.md

 # Technology_Information_System
+a field that studies how to use technology to analyze and manage information system

-First-year TIS assignments at UTM
+My first-year TIS assignments at UTM